The CRAAP Test

 Accuracy – Are there references to back it up?

 Purpose – Why?
 Is there a bias?

 For more detailed information, examine the drop down explanations below:

 Steps to Evaluate an Article

-- Read the abstract first: the abstract summarized the articles findings, so this will help you decide whether you want to read the full article
+- Read the abstract first: the abstract summarizes the article’s findings.
+This will help you decide whether you want to read the full article

-- Skim the article: Skim the article the first time, to see if the article passes your CRAAP test.
-Next, read more closely the second time and take notes
+- Skim the article: skim the article to see if it passes your CRAAP test.
+Read more closely the second time and take notes

-- Follow up references: you can check an articles to see if the author has used reputable sources and you can find more articles that may be useful
+- Follow up references: check an article’s references to see if the author has used reputable sources

-- See who cited an article: in some databases (Web of Science, Scopus), you can see the list of other articles that cite the article.
-You can also sort search results by number of citations to find highly cited, potentially important papers (note: be careful some articles are highly cited because they are contentious)
+- See who cited an article: in some databases (Web of Science Scopus), you can see who has cited the article you are reading.
+You can also sort search results by the number of times cited to find highly cited papers.
+Make sure to evaluate each article, as some articles are highly cited because they are controversial.

 - What makes a “good” resource can be different depending on your needs: